DaFlusher/FEM-ecommerce-product-page-main/README.md

 ## Acknowledgments

-Special thanks to Igor Danchenko, the author of the lightbox component shared via reactjsexample.com
+Special thanks to Igor Danchenko, the author of the initial lightbox component I used, shared via reactjsexample.com Special thanks to the authors of the react modal compomnent available on github (link to the repo is available above).